marypiper/bcbio_single_cell_workflow/lessons/bcbio_singlecell_rnaseq workflow.md

 	sampleMetadata(bcb)
 	```

 17. For the count alignment, be sure to update the linked Ensembl to be accurate for the organism.

-If you want to explore the data in the `bcb` object, the following functions can be helpful:
+18. To explore the raw data stored inside the `bcb` object, the following functions can be helpful:

 	```r
 	# Access metadata for each sample: "sampleID", "sampleName", "description", "fileName", "index", "sequence", "revcomp"